Rape Laws in Singapore and How Offenders Can Be Punished

-If you require legal advice on your situation, it is strongly recommended that you consult a criminal lawyer so that the lawyer may advise you on the next steps you should take.
+If you require legal advice on your situation, such as if you have been accused of rape (falsely or otherwise), it is strongly recommended that you consult a criminal lawyer.
+This way, the lawyer can advise you on the next steps you should take.

 Although you can represent yourself in court, rape cases may be quite complicated and a lawyer can tell you what the court process will be like, and what evidence to gather in support of your case.

 - How to Write a Letter of Representation to AGC in Singapore

 - What is Entrapment and is It Legal in Singapore?

 - Juvenile Crime: What If Your Child is Arrested in Singapore?

 - Arrest Warrant Issued Against You in Singapore: What to Do